KhronosGroup/SYCL_Reference/source/iface/device.rst

 Device aspects
 ==============

-Every SYCL device has an associated set of aspects which identify characteristics of the ``device``.
+Every ``sycl::device`` has an associated set of aspects which identify characteristics of the device.
 Aspects are defined via the ``enum class aspect`` enumeration:

 ::